Call for Proposals: Gardiner Museum Curatorial Residency 2023

 The Curatorial Resident will receive $25,000 CAD which will cover accommodation, travel, and all research expenses in the travel phase of the residency, as well as all cost of living, salary, and outside research costs for the time spent in Toronto at the Gardiner Museum.
 These funds will be directly managed by the Curatorial Resident, with distribution and accountability guidelines specified at the time of acceptance.
 While all situations differ and thus budget allocations can vary, the program is designed for the successful applicant to receive a living wage while in Toronto.

 An additional $20,000 CAD is available for the exhibition and will be managed by the Gardiner Museum.
-These funds will cover any exhibition-related expenses, including but not limited to: loan fees, exhibition rights fees (CARFAC), transportation of artworks, conservation, installation, image permissions, publication, graphics and design, printing, additional equipment, etc.
+These funds will cover any exhibition-related expenses, including but not limited to: loan fees, artist commission fees, exhibition rights fees, transportation of artworks, packing/crating costs, conservation, installation, image permissions, production costs associated with graphics and publication, additional equipment, programming etc.

 WHO CAN APPLY

 The Curatorial Residency is open to Canadians who are enrolled in, or have recently graduated from a Master’s program in museum studies, curatorial studies, or art history; doctoral candidates or recent graduates in those fields (within a year of graduation); and those pursuing independent or community-based curatorial work at the early stages of their career.
+As long as you meet the above criteria, you may apply if you live outside of Canada.
 The residency seeks to build upon previous training and experiences while creating an opportunity for aspiring curators to enter the field.
 Applicants should have some demonstrated commitment to presenting visual arts in exhibition contexts, although not necessarily specific experience with ceramics.

 HOW TO APPLY